ynshung/covid-19-malaysia/death-cases/README.md

 4. 'y' in 'chronic' means that the patient had a past medical history of chronic diseases.
 Data provided on earlier cases *may or may not* be accurate.
 5. Not all treatment date and patient history are given out by MOH.
 You can help search for offical sources / news site to help fill it in.
 6. A few patient such as 5 and 39 passed away at home before getting treatment / treated and had went back home.
+7. The data provided is fully for educational / analytical purposes.

+🕯️ May those who had lost in the battle rest in peace.